ericdanan/counsel-projectile/README.md

 ## The `counsel-projectile-grep` command
 Default key binding: <kbd>C-c p s g</kbd>.

 This command is a replacement for `projectile-grep`.
 It searches all project files with `grep`, taking advantage of ivy's support for updating the list of candidates after each input (dynamic collections).
-Each canidate corresponds to a matching line in some project file, and the following actions are offered:
+Each candidate corresponds to a matching line in some project file, and the following actions are offered:

 | Key          | Action                                                                     |
 | :----------- | :------------------------------------------------------------------------- |